Announcing the 2023 Anisfield-Wolf Faculty Seminars

 $1,000 Participation Award

 The Cleveland Humanities Collaborative is pleased to announce the dates for our two, annual, week-long, intensive summer seminars for faculty, staff, independent scholars, community educators, and graduate students.
-Alumni from prior cohorts will lead this year’s seminars, each of which will be centered on a text selected from the 2023 Anisfield-Wolf Book Award winners.
-The seminars will be held in-person on the campus of Case Western Reserve University.
-Funding to support travel for out-of-town participants will be available on a limited basis.
+As before, alumni from prior cohorts will lead this year’s seminars.
+The seminars will be held in person on the campus of Case Western Reserve University and funding to support travel for out-of-town participants will be available on a limited basis.

-Each seminar will have two leaders, and we are privileged to have four, outstanding leaders this summer: Barbara Harris Combs, Chair and Professor of Sociology, Department of Sociology and Criminal Justice, Kennesaw State University, Denise Harrison, Associate Lecturer, Department of English/Pan African Studies, Kent State, Michelle Rankins, Assistant Professor, English, Cuyahoga Community College (Tri-C), and Valentino Zullo, Anisfield-Wolf Fellow in the Department of English, Ursuline College.
-View their bios here.
+Each seminar will have two leaders, and we are privileged to have four, outstanding leaders this summer: Barbara Harris Combs, Chair and Professor of Sociology, Department of Sociology and Criminal Justice, Kennesaw State University, Denise Harrison, Associate Lecturer, Department of English/Pan African Studies, Kent State University, Michelle Rankins, Assistant Professor, English, Cuyahoga Community College (Tri-C), and Valentino Zullo, Anisfield-Wolf Fellow in the Department of English, Ursuline College.

 Seminar 1: Monday, July 17, 2023 – Friday, July 21, 2023